 Anna Sew-Hoy will participate in “I Know What You Did This Summer,” a series of presentations and lectures by Los Angeles-area artists at Otis College of Art and Design.
 On July 7 from 7–9 Anna Sew Hoy will participate in the program with fellow artist Jesse Stecklow.
 More information can be found here.

 Aria Dean has selected No!
 I am No Singular Instrument, curated by Samuel Kenswil, as an Artforum Critic’s Pick.
-You can read the review here.
+“Indeterminacy seems to be on everyone’s mind.”
+Writes Dean.
+“Here, such distinctions as body/architecture or subject/object are treated as junctions, joints, and permeable boundaries.
+This exhibition refuses aseptic isolation, acknowledges the fragility and instability of the present, and asks what, if anything, could come next.”
+You can read the full review here.

 Work by Amy Yao is included in A Change of Heart, curated by Chris Sharp, at Hannah Hoffman Gallery in Los Angeles.
 The exhibition runs from June 4 – July 16, 2016.
 Works by Camille Henrot, Caitlin Keogh and Hannah Wilke are also included in the group show.